sara-moutta/SpatialSectorization/README.md

 This repository contains the complete implementation of the spatial sectorization framework proposed in our study:

 > **Moutta, Sara Meira, et al. (2026).**
-> *"Scalable spatial sectorization strategies for urban service optimization."*
+> *"Global and Sector-Based Routing in Waste Collection: Impacts on Google Maps Request Costs."*
-> IEEE Access [In Preparation]
+> [In Preparation]

 ---